Amortized Channel Divergence for Asymptotic Quantum Channel Discrimination: Amortized distinguishability of quantum channels

+where the supremum is with respect to bipartite states $\rho_{RA}$, as well as the dimension of the reference system $R$. \end{definition}

-Note that it immediately follows from the axioms on generalized divergences together with the Schmidt decomposition that without loss of generality we can restrict the supremum to pure states $\Psi_{RA}\in\cS(RA)$ and choose system~$R$ isomorphic to system $A$.
+Even though the generalized channel divergence is defined to have an optimization over all bipartite states with unbounded reference system $R$, it immediately follows from the axioms on generalized divergences together with purification and the Schmidt decomposition that without loss of generality we can restrict the supremum to pure states $\Psi_{RA}\in\cS(RA)$ and choose system~$R$ isomorphic to system $A$.
 Hence, if the channel input system is finite-dimensional, then the optimization problem in \eqref{eq:channel-divergence} becomes bounded.
 Particular instances of generalized channel divergences include the diamond norm of the difference of $\mathcal{N}_{A\rightarrow B}$ and $\mathcal{M}_{A\rightarrow B}$ \cite{K97}, as well as the R\'enyi channel divergence from~\cite{Cooney2016}.